susbot/mdm-xv/README.md

 Please ensure you comply with your organization's MDM policies and security requirements before using this tool in a production environment.

+⚠️ This tool is provided as-is.
+While I intend to maintain and improve it, I may discontinue support or development at any time without notice.

 ## 📚 Dependencies & Acknowledgments

 This tool uses the following open source Go libraries: